 The most important thing you can do is avoid being exposed to the virus.

-WCCHC has gone live with screening patients for COVID-19 testing.
-Patients must have COVID-19 symptoms such as a fever, cough, and shortness of breath in order to be screened.
+WCCHC has gone live with COVID-19 Drive Thru Testing.
+Patients can register for a test by calling 808-697-3170.
 A swab will be taken and the specimen will be sent to a private lab for testing.
-During this time, the patient is expected to self-quarantine at home until the test results are available in 4 to 5 days.
+During this time, the patient is expected to self-quarantine at home until the test results are available in 2 to 3 days.

 WCCHC has created a COVID-19 task force to proactively ensure the highest level of patient care and safety.
 Our staff members have been trained in the latest CDC safety protocols, and have the necessary equipment and training to safely treat COVID-19 patients.